Basic benefit covered services

 • PhD clinical psychologist

-Your child must get a referral to the ACD and a pre-authorization for all Applied Behavior Analysis (ABA) services.
-This is required for all TRICARE plans, including incidents where TRICARE is considered secondary (Other Health Insurance [OHI]).
+Your child must have a referral to the ACD and a pre-authorization for all Applied Behavior Analysis (ABA) services.
+This is required for all TRICARE plans, including when TRICARE is secondary (Other Health Insurance [OHI]).

-• The diagnosing provider will submit a referral for authorization
+• The diagnosing provider can submit a referral for authorization

 • Your child will receive an authorization notice for six months of ABA services

-• A new referral from your ASD-diagnosing provider is required every two years
+• A new referral from an ASD-diagnosing provider is required every two years

 Are you requesting ABA services for the first time?